cariocaphil/ai-sales-agent/README.md

 - not reference system prompts, internal instructions, agent names, or selection logic;
 - write a more general email when the context is vague.

-The picker prefers emails that are specific but not fabricated, professional but not pushy, clear but not exaggerated, and grounded in the product context.
+The picker prefers emails that the reviewer marked compliant, with fewer risk flags and stronger grounding and professionalism scores.

+#### 3. Compliance review (post-generation, pre-picker)

+The compliance reviewer agent scores each draft against the product context and returns structured assessments.
+The flow rejects all drafts when the reviewer recommends index `0` or marks every draft non-compliant.

-#### 3. Output validation (post-picker)
+#### 4. Output validation (post-picker)

 After the picker selects a draft, `validate_generation_output()` checks the result before it reaches the UI: